Iain mac Ailein: New World

 The MacLean family moved in January 1831 to a new homestead at Glenbard, near Addington Forks, Antigonish County, Nova Scotia.

 After he learned of the death of his former patron in 1835, Iain mac Ailein composed the lament, Marbhann do dh'Alastair Mac-Gilleain, Tighearna Chola ("An Elegy for Alexander MacLean, the Laird of Coll").

 Also in 1835, Iain mac Ailein published twenty of his works of Christian poetry in Gaelic at Glasgow under the title, Laoidhean Spioradail le Iain MacGilleain ("Spiritual Songs by John MacLean").
-Although Rev. Sinclair later alleged that the poems in this collection, "were very inaccurately printed", his claim has been disproved by comparisons to a manuscript in Iain mac Ailein's hand that was acquired by the National Library of Scotland in 2011.
+Although Sinclair later alleged that the poems in this collection, "were very inaccurately printed", his claim has been disproved by comparisons to a manuscript in Iain mac Ailein's hand that was acquired by the National Library of Scotland in 2011.
 The manuscript contains all twenty poems as well as six unpublished poems and shows that Iain mac Ailein's Glasgow publisher had actually printed the texts of his poems very accurately.

 Following the Disruption of 1843, Iain mac Ailein and his family joined the Nova Scotia branch of the Free Church of Scotland.
 In this, though, the MacLean family was far from unique.
 Most Presbyterian Gaels in Nova Scotia, like their co-religionists in the Gàidhealtachd of Scotland, made exactly the same choice.

 Despite this fact, Presbyterianism in Nova Scotia was considerably less strict than in an t-Seann Dùthaich ("the Old Country") and, "most of the stern traditions and harsh penalties of the Kirk", were never enforced in the New World.
-Almost certainly for this reason, Iain mac Ailein felt able to build a very close friendship with Fr.
-Colin P. Grant, the Roman Catholic priest assigned to St. Margaret of Scotland Church in Arisaig.
-So close was their friendship that Iain mac Ailein composed a work of Canadian Gaelic praise poetry in honor of Fr.
-Grant.
+Almost certainly for this reason, Iain mac Ailein felt able to build a very close friendship with Colin P. Grant, the Roman Catholic priest assigned to St. Margaret of Scotland Church in Arisaig.
+So close was their friendship that Iain mac Ailein composed a work of Canadian Gaelic praise poetry in honor of Grant.

 Iain mac Ailein died in Addington Forks, Nova Scotia on January 28, 1848.
-He became the first person buried in the Glen Bard Cemetery, where his grandson, Rev. Sinclair, also lies buried.
+He became the first person buried in the Glen Bard Cemetery, where his grandson, Sinclair, also lies buried.

 In a Canadian Gaelic elegy composed for Iain mac Ailein's death, fellow Antigonish County poet John MacGillivray lamented: